katzwebservices/dsidxpress/readme.txt

 = Can I use this without an activation key if I'm a member of an MLS? =

-No. The data comes from our (Diverse Solutions') servers, and we require an activation key before any of the data is released.
+No. The data comes from our ([Diverse Solutions'](http://www.diversesolutions.com/)) servers, and we require an activation key before any of the data is released.

 = How much will an activation key cost? =

 You can find the pricing information on the [dsIDXpress pricing page](http://www.dsidxpress.com/pricing/).

+= How do I get more information? =

+For more info on this plugin, please check out the [dsIDXpress product page](http://www.dsidxpress.com/).
+You can also [contact our sales department](http://www.dsidxpress.com/contact/) if you have questions.